 1) After completing all required course work, a master’s student may be considered full-time while enrolled in a 3 credit hour thesis course (699).
 This full time status can be maintained for two semesters.

 2) After entering candidacy status, a doctoral student may be considered full-time while enrolled in a 3 credit hour dissertation course (799).
-Doctoral candidates may maintain full-time status in this way until completion of the number of dissertation credit hours specified by their programs in The Graduate School Bulletin and designated on the plan of study.
+Doctoral candidates may maintain full-time status in this way until completion of the number of dissertation credit hours specified by their programs in The University Catalog and designated on the plan of study.

 Continued enrollment in thesis (699) or dissertation (799) credit hours beyond those that are required will not provide full-time status unless the student also enrolls in thesis extension (801), dissertation extension (802), and/or research extension (803) courses to fulfill the 9 credit hour requirement.